Business Directory is prepared to work with WPML. You don’t need to enable or configure anything.

 For more information on how to use the String Translation Module please visit the Getting started guide at WPML.org.

-Important: If, for some reason, you don’t see fields and/or fees strings on the String Translation screen, try visiting the form fields screen (Directory → Manage Form Fields) and/or the fees screen (Directory → Manage Fees) and save any item after editing it.
+Important: If, for some reason, you don’t see fields and/or fees strings on the String Translation screen, try visiting the form fields screen (Directory → Form Fields) and/or the fees screen (Directory → Fee Plans) and save any item after editing it.
 You don’t actually have to change anything.
 The save will trigger a string database update.